rapideditor/rapid-sdk/packages/math/README.md

 `npm install @rapid-sdk/math`

-This package contains a re-export of the rapid-sdk math subpackages.

 This library is distributed in ESM format only.
 It cannot be `require()`'d from CommonJS.
 For more, please read Sindre Sorhus’s [FAQ](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).